 Another assumption you may have about technical writing is that it almost never changes.
 But if you look at the word "technical" as it relates to "technology," you may find that technology is always changing.
-That is why before you can become a successful technical writer, you must learn about your organization's style and about the social and political factors of your writing.
+That why before can become successful technical writer, you must learn about your organization's style and about the social and political factors of your writing.